Joe Ghanem

 Joe Ghanem (born May 8, 1990 in Falougha, Lebanon) is a Lebanese racing driver and son of 1980's Lebanese Rally Champion Samir Ghanem.

-Ghanem became the first Lebanese to stand on a podium in a single seater race in Europe when he finished 2nd place in the 2009 Cooper Tires British Formula 3 International Series - National Class with Carlin Motorsport.
+Ghanem became the first Lebanese to stand on a podium in a single seater race in Europe when he finished secpnd place in the 2009 Cooper Tires British Formula 3 International Series - National Class with Carlin Motorsport.
 He also is the first Lebanese to win a GT championship when he won the 2010-2011 UAE GT Championship (GTC).

 Ghanem is also a rally driver with several podium finishes in local and regional rallies.

 Career

 Karting

-Currently, Joe works for BRN Racing Karting Team as a performance coach.
-Additionally, Ghanem began his career in Karting; In 2004, he won the Lebanese Junior Championship Formula A.
+Currently, Ghanem works for BRN Racing Karting Team as a performance coach.
+Additionally, he began his career in Karting; In 2004, he won the Lebanese Junior Championship Formula A.

 Formula Racing

-Ghanem started his Formula Racing career in 2006, finishing 3rd overall in the Bahrain based Thunder Arabia Middle Eastern Series with one pole position and six podiums.
-In 2007 and as part of the A1 Team Lebanon Driver Development Program, he competed in eight races in the Eurocup Formula Renault 2.0 and in the Formula Renault 2.0 UK - Winter Series both with Carlin Motorsport.
-In 2008 and due to lack of funding he did not compete in Europe and returned in 2009 again with Carlin Motorsport, this time contesting the last two rounds of the British Formula Three – National Class, and finishing on the podium in 3 of the 4 races.
+Ghanem started his Formula Racing career in 2006, finishing third overall in the Bahrain based Thunder Arabia Middle Eastern Series with one pole position and six podiums.
+In 2007, and as part of the A1 Team Lebanon Driver Development Program, he competed in eight races in the Eurocup Formula Renault 2.0 and in the Formula Renault 2.0 UK - Winter Series both with Carlin Motorsport.
+In 2008, due to lack of funding, he did not compete in Europe and returned in 2009 again with Carlin Motorsport, this time contesting the last two rounds of the British Formula Three – National Class, and finishing on the podium in three of the four races.

-In 2011 Ghanem competed in the UAE based Formula Gulf 1000 with 8 wins, 5 pole positions, 12 podiums and 2 fastest laps.
+In 2011, Ghanem competed in the UAE based Formula Gulf 1000 with eight wins, five pole positions, 12 podiums and two fastest laps.

-In 2012 and 2013 he competed in the Formula Renault 2.0 BARC Championship with Mtech Lite; his best result came in Croft when he finished in 3rd position.
+In 2012 and 2013, he competed in the Formula Renault 2.0 BARC Championship with Mtech Lite; his best result came in Croft, when he finished in third position.

 GT Racing

-In 2010 Ghanem moved to the Middle East racing scene where he competed in the UAE GT Championship – GTC Class with Gulf Sport Racing driving a Ginetta G50 and winning the Championship with 1 win, 1 pole position and 5 podiums.
+In 2010, Ghanem moved to the Middle East racing scene where he competed in the UAT GT Championship|UAE GT Championship – GTC Class with Gulf Sport Racing driving a Ginetta G50 and winning the Championship with one win, one pole position and five podiums.

-In 2011 continued his championship winning streak by winning the Trofeo Maserati – Middle East with 6 wins, 7 pole positions and 8 podiums.
-He also contested 1st round of the Trofeo Maserati – European Series scoring a pole position, 1 fastest lap and finishing on the podium in all 3 the races.
+In 2011, Ghanem continued his championship winning streak by winning the Trofeo Maserati – Middle East with six wins, seven pole positions and eight podiums.
+He also contested the first round of the Trofeo Maserati – European Series scoring a pole position, one fastest lap and finishing on the podium in all three races.

 Rallying and Hill Climb

-In 2008 Ghanem took part in the 9th International Hill Climb Event that took place in Syria and won his Group category (Group N).
+In 2008, Ghanem took part in the ninth International Hill Climb Event that took place in Syria and won his Group category (Group N).

-In 2010 he finished 3rd overall in the 19th Rally of Cedars in Lebanon, 5th overall in the second National Rally in Jordan and 3rd overall in the first National Rally in Jordan.
+In 2010, he finished third overall in the 19th Rally of Cedars in Lebanon, fifth overall in the second National Rally in Jordan and third overall in the first National Rally in Jordan.